chrissupinger/t_scr/README.md

 # t_scr: A Twitter Scraping Solution

 ## Purpose
 Recently, it's become increasingly difficult to gain access to development APIs for social media platforms.
 This program was quickly created to data mine corpora for the purpose of a computational linguistics project; additionally, it avoids the need for an account or access to a development API.
-It's solely concerned with text data.
+It's solely concerned with publicly available text data.

 ## Dependencies
 * Python: